-Parrot species don’t eat bones and rarely encounter carrion (animal carcasses) when foraging for food.
-However, kea parrots eat dead animals’ flesh and may devour the bone marrow.
+Parrots don’t eat bones and rarely encounter carrion (animal carcasses) when foraging for food.
+That said, kea parrots eat dead animals’ flesh and may devour the bone marrow.

 Animal bones are high in calcium, phosphorous, magnesium, and potassium.
 Bone marrows are an excellent source of omega-3, calcium, copper, iron, selenium, zinc, and vitamins A, B2, B12, D, E, and K.

-Parrots have tough beaks with a strong bite force, causing bones to splinter.
-The splintered bone fragments can lead to a perforated esophagus, digestive tract blockage, or be a choking hazard.
+Parrots have tough beaks with a strong bite force, which causes bones to splinter.
+The splintered bone fragments can lead to a perforated esophagus, digestive tract blockage, or choking hazard.

-Cooked bones are likelier to splinter than raw bones, so we shouldn’t offer them our leftovers.
+Cooked bones are likelier to splinter than raw bones, so parrots shouldn’t be offered our leftovers.

-According to Science Direct, some psittacines (parrot species) are granivores or frugivore-granivores.
-This means that their diet comprises the following foods:
+According to Science Direct, some psittacine birds are granivores or frugivore-granivores.
+Their diet comprises grains, seeds, nuts, fruits, vegetables, and flowers.

-However, most parrots are classed as omnivores, which means they eat the above, as well as insects, larvae, and animal matter.
-This animal matter is a small part of their diet.
+Most parrots are omnivores (eat plant and animal matter).
+This means they eat the above, as well as insects, larvae, and meat.
+That said, animal matter is only a tiny part of their diet.

 Animal matter comprises insects, invertebrates (e.g., butterflies, snails, worms), and larvae.
 If a parrot finds a carcass (carrion), it may scavenge the flesh from the bone and extract the bone marrow.

-Because calcium deficiencies (hypocalcemia) and vitamin A deficiencies (hypovitaminosis A) are common in pet parrots, it’s argued that they can benefit from eating bones.
+As calcium deficiencies and hypovitaminosis A are common among captive parrots, it’s argued that they can benefit from eating bones.
+The following nutrients are found in bones:

 - Calcium.